Active suspension: Solenoid/valve actuated

+In 2008, with the introduction of the Nissan GT-R, "DampTronic" was jointly developed by Nissan and Bilstein.
+DampTronic provides three selectable driver settings that can also interact with the Vehicle Dynamics Control technology to modify the transmission's shift points.
+The settings are labeled as Normal, Comfort, or R, and can be either set in Normal for automatic adjustment or the "R" setting for high-speed driving, while "Comfort" is for touring and a more compliant ride.
+The "R" mode enables the vehicle to utilize the yaw angle rate with a reduced steering angle for a crisper, more communicative steering, while the "Comfort" setting produces less vertical G-loading in comparison to the "Normal" or computer determined suspension setting.

 Magnetorheological damper

-Another fairly recent method incorporates magnetorheological dampers with a brand name MagneRide.
+Another method incorporates magnetorheological dampers with a brand name MagneRide.
 It was initially developed by Delphi Corporation for GM and was standard, as many other new technologies, for Cadillac STS (from model 2002), and on some other GM models from 2003.
 This was an upgrade for semi-active systems ("automatic road-sensing suspensions") used in upscale GM vehicles for decades.
 It allows, together with faster modern computers, changing the stiffness of all wheel suspensions independently.
 These dampers are finding increased usage in the US and already leases to some foreign brands, mostly in more expensive vehicles.

 This system was in development for 25 years.
 The damper fluid contains metallic particles.
 Through the onboard computer, the dampers' compliance characteristics are controlled by an electromagnet.
 Essentially, increasing the current flow into the damper magnetic circuit increases the circuit magnetic flux.
 This in turn causes the metal particles to change their alignment, which increases fluid viscosity thereby raising the compression/rebound rates, while a decrease softens the effect of the dampers by aligning the particles in the opposite direction.
 If we imagine the metal particles as dinner plates then whilst aligned so they are on edge - viscosity is minimised.
 At the other end of the spectrum they will be aligned at 90 degrees so flat.
 Thus making the fluid much more viscous.
 It is the electric field produced by the electromagnet that changes the alignment of the metal particles.
 Information from wheel sensors (about suspension extension), steering, acceleration sensors - and other data, is used to calculate the optimal stiffness at that point in time.
 The fast reaction of the system (milliseconds) allows, for instance, making a softer passing by a single wheel over a bump in the road at a particular instant in time.

+Proactive and predictive

+Input from sensors can be used to scan ahead of the vehicle and predict road conditions.
+These can then be used to proactively adjust the suspension to best suit these conditions.